-This rustic-looking, beautiful yeast cake is one of our favorite family baking treats, deliciously infused with pockets of sweet dried figs and chopped walnuts.
+This rustic-looking, beautiful yeast cake is one of our favorite family-baked treats, deliciously infused with pockets of sweet, dry figs and chopped walnuts.

-It's also a ridiculously easy Holiday or weekend bake, yeast-leavened (with active dry yeast), that pairs best with coffee or tea, family, and friends.
-Let's bake!
+It's also a ridiculously easy Holiday or weekend bake (yeast-leavened) that pairs best with coffee or tea, family, and friends.

 Jump to:

 Flour: The original recipe only calls for unbleached all-purpose flour.
-But I love to replace half of the all-purpose flour with Spelt flour for a more natural sweeter flavor.
+But I love to replace half of the all-purpose with Spelt flour for a more natural, sweeter flavor.

 (Coconut) sugar: This caramel-colored sweetener tastes like brown sugar, which you can use instead.